knowbits/core_radio/scraped_html__from_loaded_web_page/README.md

 # How to get the Javascript-generated HTML (innerHTML) of the loaded page using "Chromium"

+// TODO: GO THROUGH EVERYTHING: IT IS PROBABLY OUTDATED NOW...

 NOTE: Chromium is maintained by Ubuntu

 ## Run this command to scrape the